wimverbruggen/lpjguess_rINS/README.md

 What?
 - R package to read/write LPJ-GUESS ins files.
-- Flexible because you can add any parameters, PFTs, groups or stands to your ins file, and it will handle them, i.e. no parameter names are hardcoded.
+- Flexible because you can add any parameters, PFTs, groups or stands to your ins file, and it will handle them, i.e. nothing is hardcoded.
-- The reader also recursively includes any "imports" of other ins files, so just read the main one.
+- The reader also recursively includes any "imports" of other ins files, so you just need to read the main one.

 Why?
 - For tracking changes in model parameters in a more structured and automated way than using the text files.